frida/frida-website/docs/javascript-api.md

 ## Thread

++   `Thread.backtrace([context, backtracer])`: generate a backtrace for the current thread, returned as an array of `NativePointer` objects.

+    If you call this from Interceptor's `onEnter` or `onLeave` callbacks you should provide `this.context` for the optional `context` argument, as it will give you a more accurate backtrace.
+Omitting `context` means the backtrace will be generated from the current stack location, which may not give you a very good backtrace due to V8's stack frames.
+    The optional `backtracer` argument specifies the kind of backtracer to use, and must be either `Backtracer.FUZZY` or `Backtracer.ACCURATE`, where the latter is the default if not specified.
+The accurate kind of backtracers rely on debugger-friendly binaries or presence of debug information to do a good job, whereas the fuzzy backtracers perform forensics on the stack in order to guess the return addresses, which means you will get false positives, but it will work on any binary.

+{% highlight js %}
+var f = Module.findExportByName("libcommonCrypto.dylib",
+    "CCCryptorCreate");
+Interceptor.attach(f, {
+    onEnter: function (args) {
+        console.log("CCCryptorCreate called from:\n" +
+            Thread.backtrace(this.context, Backtracer.ACCURATE)
+            .map(DebugSymbol.fromAddress).join("\n") + "\n");
+    }
+});
+{% endhighlight %}

 +   `Thread.sleep(delay)`: suspend execution of the current thread for `delay` seconds specified as a JavaScript number.
 For example 0.05 to sleep for 50 ms.